owm111/hackneyed-x11-cursors/README.md

 Credits
 -------
-* do-symlinks.sh, rewrite of addmissing.sh, which was taken from
-  dummy-x11-cursors by ultr (on kde-look.org)
+* do-symlinks.sh, rewrite of addmissing.sh, taken from dummy-x11-cursors by ultr (on kde-look.org)

 * some SVGs taken from openclipart.org (pencil, pirate and coffee_mug as far as I can remember)

+* monolithic SVG idea taken from KDE's Breeze theme by Ken Vermette, which probably took the idea from Jakub Steiner's DMZ

 Bugs
 ----